WESTERN ILLINOIS UNIVERSITY

 VI.
 Method of Evaluation/Assessment

 Attendance is expected.
 Only prior approval will justify absences; excused absences require documentation.
 If you are late, this is considered an absence.
+Attendance is the basis for any curve that may be applied to final grades.

 Three exams will be given during the term.
 Each exam is 25% of your course grade.
 The final exam will be given on the date according to WIU's schedule.
 Any exceptions to the final exam schedule must be approved by department chair and the Dean of the College of Business and Technology in writing including student’s name, ID# and signatures.